 Lake Union Publishing | 2018

-Main Character: Your new best sociopathic friend #4eva.
+Filed Under: Your new best sociopathic friend #4eva.

 I really really liked this.

-On the surface it’s the story of a woman hellbent on revenge for the suicide of her best friend, Meg.
+On the surface, it’s the story of a woman hellbent on revenge for the suicide of her best friend, Meg.
 Her target: Meg’s abusive ex-boyfriend, Steven.

 Jane leaves her expensive high-powered lawyer life in Kuala Lumpur behind and moves to Minneapolis, giving herself a month or so to infiltrate Steven’s life and make him wish he’d never been born.